goodeggs/fibrous/README.md

 ### Disclaimer

-We know that many object to libraries that mix in to Object.prototype and Function.prototype.
+Some people don't like libraries that mix in to Object.prototype and Function.prototype.
 If that's how you feel, then fibrous is probably not for you.
 We've been careful to mix in 'right' so that we don't change property enumeration and find that the benefits of having sync